SamanthaSanchez01/WD-Code-1-TD21/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project: This project is a simple portfolio about me.
+The contents inside it include the things that I like to do: drawing, taking pictures and baking.
-- Whats the purpose
+- Whats the purpose : The purpose is to showcase my skillsets
-- What are key components
+- What are key components : The key components are in portfolio which shows pictures of my work
-- What technology used and how it is used
+- What technology used and how it is used : The technology I used is html and css

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
-- Transactional

 ### Technology
 <!-- TODO: List of Technology Used -->